Peach kernel DIY face moisturizer that will make your skin look… peachy!

 I keep trying out new oil combinations, but the recipe I’m sharing today is my personal favorite.
 It is light, nurturing and perfect for spring.

 Peaches and almonds are such an amazing combination.
 Peach kernel oil contains vitamins A, E and B complex.
 It balances the skin, moisturizes it perfectly and has anti-ageing properties.
-Almond oil is light and the skin absorbs it easily.
+Sweet almond oil is light and the skin absorbs it easily.
 It contains vitamin E, proteins and zinc; it is full of antioxidants and it is often used for treating skin after sun exposure.

 Peach-Almond DIY Face Moisturizer